Why Cat Toys Are So Important

 - Bonding with your cat

-- Think of each time you use cat toys as a hunting exercise, with each toy acting as prey and your cat its predator.
+- Think of each time you use cat toys as a hunting exercise, with each toy acting like prey and your cat its predator.

 - Playing with cats can either be a solitary activity (alone with toys and objects) or social (with an owner or other cat).

 - Start off with small movements towards the cat to entice interest, and once noticed, move it away from them (as natural prey would want to move away from its predator).
 Continue this chasing for a short while and then let your cat win and ‘kill’ the toy, this may include swiping at it with its front claws and biting on it.
 This helps the cat feel as if it has achieved something and keeps their interest.